Call our 24/7 advice line for health care professionals and families if you need support with symptom management and end of life care.

 Referrals are processed by the Referrals Office (open 8.30am to 4.30pm Monday to Friday), and are accepted from any healthcare professional or from patients and families.

-Download the Referral form which then can be emailed to WSCCG.Referralsfirstname.lastname@example.org or posted to St Nicholas Hospice Care (marked for the Referrals Office).
+Download our referral form for adults which then can be emailed to firstname.lastname@example.org or posted to St Nicholas Hospice Care (marked for the Referrals Office).
 If you are a healthcare professional, please use NHS secure mail to send information.
 Please do not use ordinary emails to send information.

-If you are a patient or family member, please contact our First Contact team and we will help you through the process.
+If you are a patient or family member, please contact our First Contact team and we will help you through the process via 01284 766133 or use this online contact form.

 How to access the service